bzshang/piwebapi-python-examples/README.md

 for more details about this object.

 `root_response.text` returns the response body as a string.
-I want to convert this into a Python dictionary, so I can more easily work with the response and not worry about parsing JSON strings.
-However, I am also greedy (or lazy) :wink: and don't want to access the response type using `dict["Key"]` syntax.
+I want to convert this into a Python dictionary, so I can more easily work with the response and not worry about parsing JSON strings. `json.loads()` allows me to do this.
+However, I am also greedy (or lazy) :wink:and don't want to access the response type using `dict["Key"]` syntax.
 Instead, I prefer `dict.Key`, evocative  of C# anonymous types.
-The [`bunch`](https://pypi.python.org/pypi/bunch/1.0.1) library allows me to do this, and `bunchify` converts the ordinary dictionary into a dot-accessible dictionary.
+The [`bunch`](https://pypi.python.org/pypi/bunch/1.0.1) library allows me to do this, and `bunchify()` converts the ordinary dictionary into a dot-accessible dictionary.

-## Get AF server
+### 2.0 Get AF server

-Now that I have the root level response (as a dictionary), I want to target a specific AF server.
+Now that I have the root level response (as a dot-accessible dictionary), I want to target a specific AF server.
 I use the helper function below to do so.

 ```Python
     af_server = get_asset_server(pi_webapi_root, pi_asset_server)